 Chapter 5 – Residence Hall Standards of Conduct

-The Department of Residential Life, Housing, and Food Service (RLHFS) strives to provide a safe and comfortable living environment for all residents, guests, and visitors.
-Thus, RLHFS established the Residence Hall Standards of Conduct.
-Residents, guests, and visitors are expected to abide by the Residence Hall Standards of Conduct.
-As students of the institution and occupants of the halls, residents are expected to follow policies described in the Residence Hall Standards of Conduct, as well as federal, state, and local laws, and the University Code of Conduct.
+The Department of Residential Life, Housing, and Food Service (Residential Life) strives to provide a safe and comfortable community for all residents, guests, and visitors.
+Thus, Residential Life established these Residence Hall Standards of Conduct (Standards of Conduct).
+Residents, guests, and visitors are expected to abide by the Standards of Conduct.
+As students of the institution and occupants of the halls, residents are expected to follow policies described in the Standards of Conduct, as well as federal, state, and local laws, and the Student Code of Conduct.

 The University's conduct process, Residential Life administrative action, and city, state, or federal procedures are separate but may overlap in certain situations.
-The Residence Hall Standards of Conduct apply to residents, the buildings, and surrounding areas.
-The University Code of Conduct outlines expectations of behavior for all students, including residents.
-The Office of Student Conduct retains all jurisdiction over violations to the University Code of Conduct.
-Hence, students who move off campus and are no longer subject to the policies outlined by the Residence Hall Standards of Conduct and their License Agreement, are still accountable for any violations to the University Code of Conduct.
-Serious incidents, which may involve violations of law or statute, are addressed by local courts after being investigated by the University Police Department.
+The Standards of Conduct apply to residents, the buildings, and surrounding areas.
+The Student Code of Conduct outlines expectations of behavior for all students, including residents.
+The Office of Student Conduct retains all jurisdiction over violations to the Student Code of Conduct.
+Hence, students who move off campus and are no longer subject to the policies outlined by the Standards of Conduct and their License Agreement, are still accountable for any violations to the Student Code of Conduct.
+Serious incidents, which may involve violations of law or statute, are addressed by local courts after being investigated by the University Police Services.